Skip to content

 REGULATION

-As at August 2025, there is no nationwide regulation governing the use of AI in criminal or court proceedings in China, but the Supreme People’s Court issued guidance on the development, deployment, and use of AI within the judiciary.
+As at March 2026, there is no nationwide regulation expressly governing the use of AI in criminal or court proceedings in China, but the Supreme People’s Court issued guidance on the development, deployment, and use of AI within the judiciary.
 In addition, AI-related regulations and policies that are not specific to criminal proceedings, as well as existing laws – such as criminal procedure rules and data protection legislation – apply or offer guidance on the use of AI in criminal proceedings or courts, more broadly.

-AI regulations
+AI regulation

 While there is no single, comprehensive AI regulation, China has issued a series of AI-related policies and regulations which may provide guidance for AI use in criminal proceedings.